LunarEngineer/lunarengineer.github.io/README.md

 Over the years I’ve worked with programming languages ranging from base C / Basic to C++ / Java, Python, front-end web stack, and a few more things.
 I’m ‘conversationally fluent’ with the required tool stack to extract meaning from raw information beginning with fundamentals of computer science, a strong understanding of computer infrastructure, a robust backlog of experience in various software languages and environment, and daily work with the tools required to interact with, shape, and leverage structured and unstructured information to solve problems.

+I am comfortable moving from ideation to implementation and am comfortable designing, implementing, and validating the algorithms I develop.

 I am a mentor and leader both at, and outside, of work.

+My interests (obsession) revolve around integrating human and machine learners into unifying frameworks in order to optimize the future with explicit guarantees.

 ## Work Experience

-### State Farm: Data Scientist (Late 2019 to Now)
+### State Farm: Senior Data Scientist (Late 2019 to Now)

 I lead and guide complex and intertwined work efforts across a portfolio of projects which include supervised, unsupervised, and reinforcement learning models, in support of various business processes in a highly dynamic environment.
 I also design and implement custom algorithms and solutions to test hypotheses and solve business problems.

-As a technical innovator and problem solver I’ve implemented a software stack and CI/CD pipeline in support of the design and implementation of an ML Ops pipeline to automate current and future business problem solutions.
+As a technical innovator and problem solver I’ve implemented a software stack and CI/CD pipeline in support of the design and implementation of an ML Ops pipeline and specialized data structure in order to automate current and future business problem solutions.

-As a technical leader and mentor I emphasize and have implemented a framework and mindset of test-driven development in support both typical software solutions and model development activities.
+As a technical leader and mentor I emphasize and have implemented a framework and mindset of test-driven development in support of both typical software solutions and algorithmic development activities.

-As a technical expert I’ve engineered custom solutions to solve problems and improve existing processes; my technical development for a particular family of deterministic models reduced the model data complexity at runtime from exponential to logarithmic in input.
+As a technical expert I’ve engineered custom solutions to solve problems and improve existing processes; my technical development for a particular family of deterministic models reduced the model data complexity at runtime from exponential to logarithmic in input, dropping runtime and integrating with automation.

 Working at State Farm I’ve gained valuable experience and knowledge into how to tie together different components of a business to solve problems effectively.
-This has given me greater understanding into how the modeling and business components of a large organization could be viewed as an feedback driven automated system to cost-effectively optimize business decisions
+This has given me greater understanding into how the modeling and business components of a large organization could be viewed as an feedback driven automated system to cost-effectively optimize business decisions within a unified framework.

 ### Army Futures Command: The Research and Analysis Center (Late 2016 to Late 2019)